Binod231/simple-rag-task/README.md

 ## How to Run the Application

-1. Ensure your PDF files are placed in the `data/` directory.
+1. Organize your PDF files into sub-directories within the `data/` directory.
+Each sub-directory will be a "community."
 2. Make sure the Ollama application is running in the background.
 3. Open your terminal, navigate to the project root, and run: